What type of knife do I need, and when should I use it?

 The Lifetime Limited Warranty guarantees your cutlery to be free from defects in materials and workmanship under normal household use for the lifetime of the cutlery.
 Scratches, stains, discoloration or damage caused by dishwashers are not covered by this warranty.

 Quikut and Nuri Series cutlery are warranted to be free from defects in materials and workmanship for 1 year from the original date of purchase.
-In the unlikely event that a defect exists during that time period, please send the defective product, along with proof of purchase and your address to:
+In the unlikely event that a defect exists during that time period, please email images of the defective product, an explanation of what occurred, proof of purchase and your address to:

 Koden, Kotta, and Essential Series Cutlery - Limited Lifetime Warranty

 Koden, Kotta, and Essential Series cutlery are warranted to be free from defects in materials and workmanship for as long as you own the product.
-In the unlikely event that a defect exists, please send the defective product, along with along with proof of purchase and your address to:
+In the unlikely event that a defect exists during that time period, please email images of the defective product, an explanation of what occurred, proof of purchase and your address to:

 All Other Ginsu Knives-